 So.
-You’ve read up on the incredible benefits of cosmetic acupuncture and you’ve booked your first appointment with Lindsay.
+You’ve read up on the incredible benefits of cosmetic acupuncture and you’ve booked your first appointment with Rachel.
 But how do you prepare?
 What do you need to know?
 Rest assured, we have that all mapped our for you below.

 What should I know before my first appointment?